drew-ross/drew-ross/README.md

 ## Hello, my name is Drew, and I'm a Full Stack Software Engineer

 Through software engineering, I'm helping others succeed by building tools that facilitate personal growth.
-I'm passionate about education and health.

 + I'm working on an app to help children improve reading, writing, and drawing skills
 + I'm currently learning TypeScript and GraphQL